tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 8. It will always be necessary to use "windy.com/plugin/soarcalc" so you may want to create a shortcut to that.

+9. Ignore the button inviting you to "Download App".

 ## Getting Started

-When you open SoarCalc a pop-up window containing a description of all the parameters will appear.
-You can close it directly or it will be removed on the next mouse click on the map.
+Tooltips give a description of all the parameters displayed by SoarCalc.
+Some of the parameters are only available in the "Clouds" or "SolarPower" overlays.

 Windy.com opens by default in the “Wind” layer.
-But as the pop-up says, SoarCalc works better in the “clouds” layer so it is best to switch over to that.
+SoarCalc works better in the “clouds” layer so it is best to switch over to that.

 If you are a Windy "Premium" user you will see the data with 1 hour time steps which is a better experience that the default 3 hour steps seen by non-premium users.